lidofinance/audits/README.md

 See [full report](L2/stETH-on-Optimism-2024-06-MixBytes-Audit-Report.pdf) for more details.

-## 06-2024 ChainSecurity Code Assessment of the LIP-23: Rebase Check Smart Contracts

-- Total Issues: 3 (3 Fixed)
-- Critical Issues: 0
-- High Issues: 0
-- Medium Issues: 0
-- Low Issues: 2 (2 Fixed)
-- Info Issues: 1 (1 Fixed)
+## 07-2024 Cantina wstETH on Mode Verification Report

+The deployed contracts are verified against the [wstETH on Base](https://docs.lido.fi/deployed-contracts/#base) deployment.

-See [full report](ChainSecurity%20Code%20Assessment%20of%20LIP-23%20Negative%20Rebase%20Checks%20Smart%20Contracts%2006-24.pdf) for more details.
+See [full report](L2/Mode-2024-07-18-Cantina-wstETH-deployment-verification.pdf) for more details.